matteoventali/EzParking/booklets/scrum/sprints.md

 ## 7th Sprint — Reputation and rating system

 > #### Sprint goal
-> Enable users to rate parking spots and drivers, and provide access to a reputation system.
+> Enable users to rate other users based on their sharing experience, and provide access to a reputation system.

 **Involved user stories:**